opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 ##### (1)   Parties’ arguments

-214    The sixth sub-issue on the question of good faith pertained to the CSC’s failure to allow minority owners to raise valid concerns over the collective sale on multiple occasions throughout the collective sale process.[\[note: 186\]](#Ftn_186) The defendants also alleged that the CSC did not act with impartiality and good faith to safeguard the interests of minority owners whom the CSC publicly reprimanded and ridiculed.[\[note: 187\]](#Ftn_187) The defendants further alleged that the CSC condoned the unruly behaviour of the majority owners by not asking them to calm down when they booed the minority owners and prevented them from expressing their concerns.[\[note: 188\]](#Ftn_188) The defendants submitted that the CSC owed the duty of even-handedness to both majority owners and minority owners.[\[note: 189\]](#Ftn_189)
+214    The sixth sub-issue on the question of good faith pertained to the CSC’s failure to allow minority owners to raise valid concerns over the collective sale on multiple occasions throughout the collective sale process.[^186] The defendants also alleged that the CSC did not act with impartiality and good faith to safeguard the interests of minority owners whom the CSC publicly reprimanded and ridiculed.[^187] The defendants further alleged that the CSC condoned the unruly behaviour of the majority owners by not asking them to calm down when they booed the minority owners and prevented them from expressing their concerns.[^188] The defendants submitted that the CSC owed the duty of even-handedness to both majority owners and minority owners.[^189]

-215    On the other hand, the plaintiffs submitted that the CSC, with Knight Frank, had always been prepared to listen to the views of all subsidiary proprietors whether they were majority owners or minority owners.[\[note: 190\]](#Ftn_190) The plaintiffs also submitted that the conduct of other subsidiary proprietors was not within the CSC’s control and could not be imputed to the CSC.[\[note: 191\]](#Ftn_191) The plaintiffs also contended that the conduct of other subsidiary proprietors was irrelevant to the merits of the present application before the court.
+215    On the other hand, the plaintiffs submitted that the CSC, with Knight Frank, had always been prepared to listen to the views of all subsidiary proprietors whether they were majority owners or minority owners.[^190] The plaintiffs also submitted that the conduct of other subsidiary proprietors was not within the CSC’s control and could not be imputed to the CSC.[^191] The plaintiffs also contended that the conduct of other subsidiary proprietors was irrelevant to the merits of the present application before the court.

 ##### (2)   Decision

-216    It was not disputed that this ground of objection pertaining to the CSC’s failure to allow minority owners to raise valid concerns had been raised before the Board.[\[note: 192\]](#Ftn_192)
+216    It was not disputed that this ground of objection pertaining to the CSC’s failure to allow minority owners to raise valid concerns had been raised before the Board.[^192]

 217    I did not find that the CSC prevented minority owners from raising valid concerns over the collective sale.
 From the defendants’ own affidavit, they stated that “\[t\]he 8th Defendant, together with the 3rd Defendant and the 9th Defendant, had only spent an hour or so with Knight Frank where they did discuss the \[reserve price\] among other things.
-The CSC had also joined this meeting on their own accord.”[\[note: 193\]](#Ftn_193)
+The CSC had also joined this meeting on their own accord.”[^193]

-218    In considering the transcript provided of the audio recording of the owners’ meeting on 19 March 2018,[\[note: 194\]](#Ftn_194) I found that the minority owner in question (who is one of the defendants) had been given the floor to raise his concerns, and in particular, over the issue concerning the nil DC.[\[note: 195\]](#Ftn_195) I found that the CSC (and R&T) did provide responses to his questions, even if the responses provided were more argumentative than necessary and even if the minority owner might not have been satisfied with the responses.
+218    In considering the transcript provided of the audio recording of the owners’ meeting on 19 March 2018,[^194] I found that the minority owner in question (who is one of the defendants) had been given the floor to raise his concerns, and in particular, over the issue concerning the nil DC.[^195] I found that the CSC (and R&T) did provide responses to his questions, even if the responses provided were more argumentative than necessary and even if the minority owner might not have been satisfied with the responses.

 219    The defendants’ complaints must be considered in the context of the collective sale process where there were majority owners and minority owners who held opposite positions towards the collective sale.
 It is unfortunate that at times tensions are unnecessarily high during this process, and perhaps even higher at meetings with subsidiary proprietors when each camp may express its views in language which is unnecessarily strong.